MicrosoftDocs/dynamics-365-project-operations/articles/expense/posting-expense-reports.md

 The **Ability to post expense liability in vendor currency for cash payment method** feature enables expense reports to be posted in a vendor currency for the cash payment method.

 As of today, when submitting the cash expenses, expense reports are posted in accounting currency.
-Due to amount conversion between transaction currency, accounting currency and  vendor currency, incorrect amount is paid to vendors if there is a difference in exchange rate at the transaction date of expense and that at the actual payment date.
+Due to amount conversion between transaction currency, accounting currency, and vendor currency, an incorrect amount is paid to vendors if there is a difference in exchange rate between the transaction date of expense and the actual payment date.

-This feature will ensure vendor balance is recorded in the vendor currency when posting the expense report.
+This feature will ensure the vendor balance is recorded in the vendor currency when posting the expense report.

 1. Go to **Workspaces** > **Feature Management**.
 2. In the list, locate and select **Ability to post expense liability in vendor currency for cash payment method**, and then select **Enable now**.